sebelga/gstore-node/README.md

 ```

 ## Credits
-I have been heavily inspired by [Mongoose](https://github.com/Automattic/mongoose) to write Datastools.
+I have been heavily inspired by [Mongoose](https://github.com/Automattic/mongoose) to write gstore.
 Credits to them for the Schema, Model and Entity
 definitions, as well as 'hooks', custom methods and other similarities found here.
 Not much could neither have been done without the great work of the guys at [gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node).